 Most of the highlights are then burnished with a color like Beige or Cream to keep them unified with the coat colors around them.

-Using water media or water soluble colored pencils to draw the under drawing is a great way to reduce the amount of time it takes to complete a colored pencil work.
+Using water media or watercolor colored pencils to draw the under drawing is a great way to reduce the amount of time it takes to complete a colored pencil work.
 It’s also a good way to cover the paper without filling in the tooth of the paper.

 I probably won’t be using this combination very often because it doesn’t work very well on my favorite papers.
 They just don’t handle moisture well and I don’t care for the texture of watercolor papers that are heavy enough to take the moisture.